heheheluke/Parks-and-Rec-Analysis/README.md

 - All punctuation is removed, most notably and importantly hyphens.
 Hyphenated compound words will appear as a single word.
 This doesn't seem to have really affected the outcome of the analysis, but it may mildly alter certain TF-IDF values and term frequencies (the ones that immediately come to mind are "we'll" and "i'll").

-- I do realize that NLTK and scikit-learn have their own versions of TF-IDF already implemented; I just implemented my own because it seemed fun and relatively simple to do, as TF-IDF is not a particularly complicated heuristic to understand.
+- I do realize that NLTK and scikit-learn have their own versions of TF-IDF already implemented; I just implemented my own for the visualization because it seemed fun and relatively simple to do, as TF-IDF is not a particularly complicated heuristic to understand.
+For the prediction model though, I did use NLTK/scikit-learn because it's easier to work with, in terms of the format of the TF-IDF data.

 - Each "document" is defined as a single episode (so there are 122 possible "documents" in total).
 I only included a document in the computation of a character's IDF score if the character appeared in that episode (e.g. Andy was missing for the beginning of Season 6, ostensibly temporarily working in London).
 I don't know if this was totally right to do, so maybe someone more knowledgeable on NLP can correct me if it isn't.